timmo001/home-panel/docs/docs/login.md

 ## Create Account

-On your first run of the app, you will be preseted with an account creation screen:
+On your first run of the app, you will be presented with an account creation screen:

 ![Create Account][account-creation]